How to Write SEO-Friendly Blog Posts That AI Engines Actually Cite

 Here’s the framework I now use for every H2 section in a blog post.
 I didn’t find this in any of the articles currently ranking for “how to write SEO-friendly blog posts.”
 I built it from testing what actually gets cited.

-- Lead with the answer in 1-2 sentences.
-State the key takeaway of the section immediately.
+1. Lead with the answer in 1-2 sentences.
+State the key takeaway immediately.
 Don’t build up to it.
 This is inverted pyramid journalism applied to blog writing.
+If the AI engine only reads your first two sentences, it should walk away with a complete, accurate, citable fact.

-- Name your evidence in sentence two or three.
+2. Name your evidence in sentence two or three.
 Don’t save your stat or expert quote for paragraph four.
 AI engines extract from the top of sections, not the bottom.
+The Growth Memo analysis showed that 44.2% of all LLM citations come from the first 30% of page text.
+That’s not a preference - it’s extraction behavior baked into how these models work.

-- Make every sentence self-contained.
+3. Make every sentence self-contained.
 This is the hardest habit to build.
 Each sentence should include enough context that it makes sense completely ripped from the paragraph.
-Instead of writing “This increased by 40%,” write “Adding statistics to blog content increased AI citation visibility by over 40% according to a GEO research paper published in partnership with Princeton, Georgia Tech, and other institutions.”
+Instead of writing “This increased by 40%,” write “Adding statistics and citations to blog content increased AI citation visibility by over 40% according to a 2024 GEO research paper from Princeton, Georgia Tech, and The Allen Institute.”
+The sentence carries its own evidence, its own source, and its own context.

 What “Information Gain” Actually Means for Your Writing Process

-Google’s Information Gain patent (US11354342B2) describes a scoring method that measures how much new information a document adds beyond what a user has already seen.
-In plain terms: if your blog post says the same things as the other nine posts on page one, Google’s system can detect that and score your content lower.
+This matters more than any keyword trick you’ll read about.
+The patent behind Information Gain (US11354342B2) describes a scoring method that measures how much new information a document adds beyond what a user has already seen.
+In plain terms: if your blog post says the same things as the other nine posts on page one, Google’s system now explicitly detects that and scores your content lower.

 Why does this matter for a “how to write SEO-friendly blog posts” article?
 Because the number one reason blog posts fail isn’t bad keyword research or missing meta tags.
 It’s that they’re saying exactly what everyone else already said.